Pint: Effects of metrication

 In the British and Irish metrication processes, the pint was replaced by metric units as the legally defined primary unit of measure for trading by volume or capacity, except for the sale of draught beer and cider, and milk in returnable containers.
 As a supplementary unit, the pint can still be used in those countries in all circumstances.
-UK legislation mandates that draught beer and cider must be sold in a third of a pint, two thirds of a pint or multiples of half a pint, which must be served in stamped, measured glasses or from government-stamped meters.
-Milk, in returnable containers may come in pints without the metric equivalent stated.
-However all other goods apart from the aforementioned exceptions must be sold or labelled in metric units.
-Milk in plastic containers mostly comes multiples of 1 pint sizes, but are required to display the metric equivalent on packaging.
-Filtered milk, and UHT Milk sold in the UK is commonly sold in multiples of 1 litre bottles or containers.
+UK legislation mandates that draught beer and cider must be sold in one-third of a pint, two-thirds of a pint, or multiples of half a pint, which must be served in stamped, measured glasses or from government-stamped meters.
+Milk, in returnable containers, may come in pints without the metric equivalent stated.
+However, all other goods apart from the aforementioned exceptions must be sold or labelled in metric units.
+Milk in plastic containers mostly comes in multiples of 1 pint, but they are required to display the metric equivalent on packaging.
+Filtered milk and UHT milk sold in the UK is commonly sold in multiples of 1 litre bottles or containers.